matn7/CS-Notes/src/main/java/deployment/GCP.md

 **Unicast vs Anycast**

-- Unicast - There is only one unique device in the world that can handle this; send it there.
+- Unicast: There is only one unique device in the world that can handle this; send it there.
-- Anycast - There are multiple devices that could handle this; send it to any one - but ideally the closest.
+- Anycast: There are multiple devices that could handle this; send it to any one - but ideally the closest.

 **Layer 4 vs Layer 7**